nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ```
 The kernel should show up in the jupyterlab main launcher page and in the kernel selection dropdown menu inside a running notebook.

-**Note**: It is recommended that you remove user environments that are no longer needed, as they may deplete you home storage.
+**Note**: It is recommended that you remove user environments that are no longer needed, as they may deplete your home storage.

 ## Installing Extensions on the Fornax Science Console